nbnsucks/nbnsucks.github.io/hfcmon/README.md

 [WARN |2019-10-27 12:44:08.155|Http] Failed to connect to "http://192.168.100.1"; java.net.SocketTimeoutException: connect timed out
 [WARN |2019-10-27 12:44:10.168|Http] Failed to connect to "http://192.168.100.1"; java.net.SocketTimeoutException: connect timed out
 ...
-(internet connection re-established - but can't connect to cable modem unless you perform a hard reset)
+(internet connection re-established - but can't connect to cable modem unless you fix arp cache or perform a hard reset)
 ```